OneOfUsCodes/databaseCollection/automotive/automotiveTerminology.md

-# 🚗 Automotive Sector Schema
+# 🚗 Automotive Sector Terminology

 A structured guide to profiling companies operating in the premium and high-performance automotive industry.